emmakjoergensen/DTU-Wind-B-0107/README.md

 Python files:
-- 'S1_HR1.py' contains the code for scenario 1 Horn Base, standard wind farm optimization, only using cost of operation and maintenance and monopiles.
+- 'S1_HR1.py' contains the code for scenario 1 Horn Base, standard wind farm optimization, only using cost of turbines, operation and maintenance and monopiles.
 - 'S2_HR1.py' contains the code for scenario 2 Horn Base + CO2eq tax, wind farm optimization adding a CO2 equivalent tax on the steel mass of the wind farm.
 - 'S3_HR1.py' contains the code for scenario 3 Horn Base + Cables, standard wind farm optimization including the cost and optimization of cables, with the current substation position
 - 'S3_HR1_cables.py' contains the code for plotting the cable layout in scenario 3 Horn Base + Cables.
 It is configured to run on Google Colab and requires access to the respective CSV file.